 Add To Favorites

-Discuss with your classmates the characteristics that make animals and/or people unique.
-You may wish to make a list of these features using Crayola® Erasable Colored Pencils.
+Discuss with students the characteristics that make animals and/or people unique.
+Have students make a list of these features using Crayola® Erasable Colored Pencils.

-What characteristics could you combine to make a truly unusual creature, such as an alien or fantasy animal.
+Students think about what characteristics they could combine to make a truly unusual creature, such as an alien or fantasy animal.
 What could be different about facial features, body parts, posture, hair and skin colors, and other characteristics?
-Choose at least one point of interest, something that is very different from anything that exists.
-You may wish to sketch your imaginary creature so you have a plan.
+Have them choose at least one point of interest, something that is very different from anything that exists.
+Have students sketch their imaginary creature so they have a plan.

-Cover your work area with newspaper.
-Choose a recycled box as a base for building your 3-dimensional creature.
-Attach various-sized cardboard rolls and/or other boxes to your base with Crayola School Glue.
+Students cover their work area with recycled newspaper.
+Use a recycled box as a base for building their 3-dimensional creature.
+Attach various-sized cardboard rolls and/or other boxes to the base with Crayola School Glue.
 Dry.

-To prepare to cover your creature with paper maché, tear newspaper into narrow strips.
-Combine equal parts of glue with water.
-Dip the newspaper strips into the glaze, and use your fingers to wipe away excess glue.
+To prepare to cover the creature with paper maché, tear newspaper into narrow strips.
+Combine equal parts of school glue with water.
+Dip the newspaper strips into the glaze, and wipe away excess glue.

-Cover your base with one or two layers of paper maché.
+Cover the base with one or two layers of paper maché.
 Dry.
-Continue adding one or two more layers and drying after each until your creature is well covered.
+Continue adding one or two more layers and drying after each until the creature is well covered.

-Paint your creature with Crayola So Big Brushes and Crayola Washable Paint.
+Paint the creature with Crayola Washable Paint.
 Dry.

-Glue on decorative craft items such as yarn, feathers, or buttons to make your creature one of a kind.
+Glue on decorative craft items such as yarn, feathers, or buttons to make the creature one of a kind.
 Dry.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.